top of page

 Rowing is an incredible, lifelong sport that you can begin at any chapter of your life.
 We are excited to assist you with the steps to discover if rowing is for you.
 Before you get your oars wet, let’s discuss what you need to know about our club and rowing.

-If you are interested in learning to row or join crew, the directions below can guide you.
+If you are interested in learning to row, the directions below can guide you.
 For non-members, there are three “Learn to Row” events accessible to anyone who is interested.
 Our teaching/coaching staff is small and volunteer.
-For those interested in individual instruction, or to participate in crew, one must be a WRPC member.
+For those interested in individual instruction, one must be a WRPC member.
 For individual recreational sculling instruction lessons may be arranged.
-In addition, joining Masters Crew is by try-out, and has an additional yearly crew membership fee as well as some costs associated with going to races.
 We are an all volunteer, non-profit organization, so we keep these costs low.

 DSC08741.jpg